House of Valois: Italian Wars

 Charles VIII succeeded his father in 1483, at the age of 13.
 During his minority the nobles again attempted to seize power, but they were defeated by Charles' sister Anne of France.
 Charles' marriage to Anne of Brittany prevented a future total Habsburg encirclement of France.

 As the heir of the House of Anjou, Charles VIII decided to press his claim to the Kingdom of Naples.
 It was the beginning of the Italian Wars.
 In September 1494 Charles invaded Italy with 25,000 men, and attained his object by 22 February 1495, virtually unopposed.
 But the speed and power of the French advance frightened the powers of Italy.
 The League of Venice, which consisted of the Republics of Venice and Florence, the Duchies of Milan and Mantua, the Kings of Spain and Naples, the Emperor and the Pope, united against the French.
 Charles, who did not wish to be trapped in Naples, had to fight against them in the Battle of Fornovo.
 Charles succeeded in returning to France, but all his conquests and booty were lost.
 The debts he incurred for the campaign prevented him from resuming the war, and he died in an accident in 1498.
 With his death the senior line of the House of Valois became extinct.
-He was succeeded by his cousin, the Duke of Orleans, who became Louis XII of France.
+He was succeeded by his cousin, the Duke of Orleans, who became Louis XII.

 Louis XII married his predecessor's widow, Anne of Brittany, in order to retain that province for France.
 The new king also continued his predecessor's policy in Italy.
 The Dukes of Orleans were descended from Valentina Visconti, and through her claimed the Duchy of Milan.
 From 1499 to 1512, excepting a brief period in 1500, Louis XII was Duke of Milan.
 French military activity continued in Italy, with various leagues formed to counter the dominant power.
 Louis died without a son, and was succeeded by his cousin and son-in-law, Francis of Angoulême, who became Francis I of France in 1515.

 Francis I belonged to a cadet branch of the House of Orleans.
 In the Battle of Marignano, Francis defeated the Swiss, who had ousted his predecessor from Milan, and took control of the duchy.
 In the Imperial Election of 1519, the Kings of Spain, France, and England fought for the imperial title.
 The King of Spain was a grandson of the deceased emperor, but the electors thought him to be a foreigner as much as the French king.
 The kings resorted to bribes, and the Spanish king became Charles V, Holy Roman Emperor.